smashinggarlic/recipes/pappu-chaaru-amma.md

 # Steps

  1. In a pressure cooker, oil add Masala ingridients
- 2. When the spices are nicely coated, add Onion, green chilli, curry leaves and one tomato (NOT finally chopped)
+ 2. When the spices are nicely coated, add Onion, green chilli, curry leaves, ginger garlic paste and one tomato (NOT finally chopped)
  3. Saute for few mins
  7. Add chilli powder, Coriander and salt
  9. Add lot of Tamarind juice